RajeevBaniya/Finance-Tracker/client/README.md

 # FinanceTracker Client

-A Next.js application for personal finance management with transaction tracking, budgeting, and financial insights.
+A Next.js application for personal finance management with transaction tracking, budgeting and financial insights.

 ## 🚀 Quick Start